 In Module 3, we discussed a willingness to change from the perspective of DiClimente's process of change and an analysis of the pros and cons of changing or staying the same.
+This was used to establish our motivation to make a change in our behavior.
 We also discussed self-efficacy and how believing in ourselves will make success more likely.
+This established our ability to make change.
 Of course, success is never guaranteed, and everyone makes mistakes or gives in to temptation.
 These lost battles do not mean the war is lost though.
+This relates to the values we hold most dear to us and their affect on our motivation to change.
+Equally important is whether we have a growth or fixed mindset, and its affect on our ability to acquire the necessary skills/abilities to bring about change.
+In all, this module highlighted the pros and cons of making change, self-efficacy, values, and mindset and their collective importance to bringing about behavioral change.
+Taking account of them all, and discovering where issues may lie, will help us to select strategies to overcome these challenges, or tap into our strengths.